binitaz/ATLAMadLibs/README.md

 # ATLAMadLibs

-A beginner MadLibs generator using Python, using the intro of one of my favorite TV series, Avatar: The Last Airbender (ATLA).
+A beginner MadLibs generator created with Python, using the intro of one of my favorite TV series, Avatar: The Last Airbender (ATLA).